AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 The Sieve of Eratosthenes using parallel writes into a sieve structure represented as an array of `Bool`s.
 </td></tr></table>

 > **Todo**: We currently don't have a proper parallel implementation of this benchmark, as we are missing a parallel version of default backpermute.
-The problem is that we need to make the representation of parallel arrays of `Bool` dependent on whether the hardware supports atomic writes of bytes.
-Investigate whether any of the architectures relevant for DPH actually do have trouble with atomic writes of bytes (aka `Word8`).
+This needs a parallel update operation, but we currently can't guarantee atomic updates of compound types such as tuples.

 <table><tr><th>[ QuickSort](http://darcs.haskell.org/libraries/dph/dph-examples/spectral/QuickSort/)**(BROKEN) (SLOWDOWN)**</th>
 <td>